ALM-Rangers/Guidance/src/Branching/perform-migration-from-svn-to-git.md

 git push bare
 ```
 3. Rename "trunk" branch to "master"
 Your main development branch will be named "trunk" which matches the name it was in Subversion.
-You’ll want to rename it to Git’s standard "master" branch using:
+You'll want to rename it to Git's standard "master" branch using:
 ```
 cd c:\new-bare.git
 git branch -m trunk master
 ```
 4. Clean up branches and tags
 git-svn makes all of Subversions tags into very-short branches in Git of the form "tags/name".
-You’ll want to convert all those branches into actual Git tags or delete them.
+You'll want to convert all those branches into actual Git tags or delete them.

 ### Migrate SVN tags to be Git tags